 Multiple Sclerosis (MS) is a chronic, auto-immune disease that impacts the central nervous system of the body, particularly the brain, spinal cord, and optic nerves in the eyes – producing a wide array of symptoms in the body.
 Symptoms and effects of the disease vary from person to person, making it hard to predict the progression of the disease in the body.

-There is no cure for multiple sclerosis; however, timely identification can be helpful in ensuring speedy recovery, modifying the course of the disease, reducing the intensity, and managing symptoms.
+There is no cure for multiple sclerosis; however, timely identification can help ensure speedy recovery, modifying the course of the disease, reducing the intensity, and managing symptoms.

 Since multiple sclerosis affects the central nervous system of the body that controls all body functioning; hence, the symptoms can be seen on any body part.
 In each case, symptoms will vary depending on the part of the body affected by multiple sclerosis.
 Some of the common symptoms to watch out for are: